Original Zombie Town, Evans City PA

 Zombie Farmer

-Farmer to Fork seen at Wolf Hills Brewery, Abindgon VA
+Farmer to Fork seen at Wolf Hills Brewery – Abindgon VA

-Last week, I tweeted out this photo, taken at Wolf Hills Brewery in Abingdon VA, of a zombie chasing a tractor.
+Recently, I tweeted out this photo, taken at Wolf Hills Brewery in Abingdon VA, of a zombie chasing a tractor.
 Someone had added an “s” to Eat Local, so the result was both a sarcastic commentary on that over-ripe concept and a witty nod to dead flesh-eating humans.
 It was retweeted more than any other picture I’ve ever posted.

 Zombie Big Bang